 How to Cook Beets

-Trim away stems and wash beets well.
+Trim away stems and wash/scrub beets well.
 Wrap in foil and place on a baking sheet in oven at 400°.
 Bake for 30-45 minutes until slightly tender.
 Unwrap and allow to cool.
 Cut into quarters and peel away skin (when beets are cool the skins should easily peel away).
 Store in airtight container in the fridge for up to one week.

 Chop and add to salads or saute in olive oil over medium heat just until wilted.